Dre Campbell Farm

 10. Plant Ground Covers

-Low-growing plants, like creeping thyme or creeping phlox, can choke weeds.
+Low-growing plants, such as creeping thyme or creeping phlox, can choke out weeds.

-These plants can prevent weeds by creating a dense cover that blocks them from getting sunlight and space.
+These plants can prevent weeds by creating a dense cover that blocks sunlight and space.

 11. Avoid Watering Weeds